jrodanapolis/WE_AV-ABR_GPC_NanoESP32/README.md

 PCBs, mechanical parts (paddle assembly for EMP mode and pump bracket), wiring kits and hydraulics kits are in the works.
 Getting everything to work together has been a major undertaking!

-Please reach out with any questions or to get involved - WE are looking for as many contributors as possible!
+Please reach out with any questions or to get involved or if you're working on a similar mod - we'd like as many contributors as possible, and I love hearing about other projects!
 Jared.Bandel@gmail.com